gabyrodrigues/goledger-challenge-web/web/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see Music Studio working.

-You can start editing the page by modifying `pages/index.js`.
-The page auto-updates as you edit the file.

 ## Commands